AnuragTimilsina/KUloader/Updated_UI/README.md

 # KU-Loader
-A GUI download manager created bu using libaria2
+A GUI download manager created using libaria2